NBA Trade Rumors: LA Clippers Could Swap Patrick Beverley And Lou Williams For Kyle Lowry

 “While he will be turning 35-years old this season, Kyle Lowry is still playing like he is in the prime of his career and has shown no signs of slowing down.
 Pairing him up with the Clippers’ current two NBA All-Stars could be exactly what this organization needs to make a legit title push this year and down the line.
 With three NBA All-Star talents in Kyle Lowry, Kawhi Leonard, and Paul George, the Los Angeles Clippers would absolutely solidify themselves next to the Lakers as the teams to beat in the Western Conference and they should have no problem reaching their first Conference Finals in team history.”

-He wouldn’t only give the Clippers a third star, but he would also immediately address their need for a true point guard.
-At 35, the veteran floor general remains a very reliable scoring option, a decent playmaker, and a legitimate threat from the three-point range.
-This season, he’s averaging 17.6 points, 6.0 rebounds, and 6.9 assists while shooting 41.7 percent from the field and 36.1 percent from beyond the arc, per ESPN.
+He wouldn’t only give the Clippers a third star, but he could also immediately address their need for a true point guard.
+The veteran floor general, who turns 35 next month, remains a very reliable scoring option, a decent playmaker, and a legitimate threat from the three-point range.
+This season, he’s averaging 17.6 points, six rebounds, and 6.9 assists while shooting 41.7 percent from the field and 36.1 percent from beyond the arc, per ESPN.

-The departure of Williams and Beverley wouldn’t deeply hurt the Clippers since Lowry is capable of filling the huge hole that they would be leaving on both ends of the floor.
+The departure of Williams and Beverley might not deeply hurt the Clippers since Lowry is capable of filling the huge hole that they will likely leave on both ends of the floor.
 All he needs to do is to become more consistent with his performance and stay away from any major injury.